MarkWarneke/markwarneke.github.io/_posts/2019-08-21-static-code-analysis-for-infrastructure-as-code.md

 ### General Approach

 We want to ensure we have consistency and best practices checked when testing our ARM templates.
-The output should be human readable and the test should ensure consistency across different ARM templates.
+The output should be human readable and easy to understand.

 ![General Template Test](../img/posts/2019-12-30-Static-Code-Analysis-for-Infrastructure-as-Code/general-static-pester-test.jpg){: .center-block :}